-Not only does this treatment help to unify our photography, but it gives our imagery a unique and own-able style: over time you'll be able to cover up our logo on any brochure or web page and still recognize it as coming from PATH.
+Not only does this treatment help to unify our photography, but it gives our imagery a unique style.
+You can cover up our logo on any brochure, report, or document and still recognize its distinctive design as coming from PATH.

 It's also a simple design system to use, so staff around the world can use these shapes to achieve the ”PATH look.”

 Taking a critical look at our imagery was one of the most important aspects of this rebrand.
 From now on, our photography will move away from traditional nonprofit photography.
 There are talented photographers everywhere in the world, not just in the global north.
 So when we have a story to tell in Dakar, we will hire a Senegalese photographer to tell it.
 Our photography will focus on our global team and partners doing innovative work in our communities and countries.